sustainable-computing-io/kepler/enhancements/TEMPLATE.md

 ---

 To get started with this template:
-1. **Make a copy of this template.** Copy this template into the ehancements directory and name the file appropriately.
+1. **Make a copy of this template.** Copy this template into the enhancements directory and name the file appropriately.
 1. **Fill out all applicable sections.**
 1. **Create a PR.** Assign it to those with expertise to sponsor the process.
 1. **Merge after reaching consensus.** Merge when there is consensus